 Financing government accounts receivable through a finance industry specialist is well defined, and a widely accepted practice.
-In 1940, the US Government passed the Federal Assignment of Claims Act (FACA) making it easier for small business to provide goods and services to the government, by making it easier to finance the amounts due under any contract.
-Under this arrangement, the business assigns payment under the contract directly to the lender or finance company.
+In 1940, the US Government passed the Federal Assignment of Claims Act (FACA).
+FACA makes it easier for small business to provide goods and services to the government, by making it easier to finance the amounts due under any contract.
+Under this arrangement, the industry assigns payment under the contract directly to the lender or finance company.
 Meaning the payments go directly to the lender.
 Doing so allows the finance company to service and retire the company’s debt without relying on the business to initiate repayment.

 While FACA has the appearance of being in place to protect lenders (and it does), it has intended consequences.
-Once is to allow small business to borrow against these receivables at attractive advance rates and for longer terms than would otherwise be commercially available.
-Here too though, it is vital that discussions between the business owner and lender take place early in the process.
-That way, there is a clear understanding of the financing management.
-Also, good management of expectations and maximization of profits.
+Once it’s to allow small business to borrow against these receivables at attractive advance rates and for longer terms than would otherwise be commercially available.
+Here too, discussions between the business owner and lender must take place early in the process.
+That way, there is a clear understanding of financing management — also, proper management of expectations and maximization of profits.

 Under an Assignment of Claims arrangement, the finance company is a party to the contract.
-Also, it typically has rights to follow closely for repayment.
+Also, it typically has the right to follow carefully for repayment.
 Other rights to follow include ensuring completion of any necessary paperwork and following up with the Payor.
 Having a lending partner that directly receives payment from the customer can create a collaboration.
-Such collaboration is between the lender and business owner.
-A collaboration that often can prove useful, reducing a collection burden on the enterprise.
+Such collaboration is between the lender and the business owner.
+A partnership that often can writing a paper prove useful, reducing a collection burden on the enterprise.

 Financing Government Contracts Summary:

-- Government spending on goods and services represents a significant portion of overall spending
+- Government spending on goods and services represents a significant portion of overall expenditures

 - “Good” in that government typically has unquestioned ability to pay